On this Page

 The Climate Bond Standard allows Certification of a bond prior to its issuance, enabling the issuer to use the Climate Bond Certification Mark in the bond marketing efforts and investor roadshows.
 After the bond has been issued and allocation of the bond proceeds has begun, the issuer must confirm the Certification by obtaining another assurance (the "post issuance") report and providing that to the Climate Bond Standards Board.

-Certification under the Climate Bonds Standard is currently available for assets that are related to Solar Energy, Wind Energy, Geothermal Energy, Low Carbon Transport & Low Carbon Building.
+Certification under the Climate Bonds Standard is currently available for assets that are related to Solar Energy, Wind Energy, Geothermal Energy, Marine Renewable Energy, Water Infrastructure, Low Carbon Transport & Low Carbon Building.
 For more information about these sectors and other sectors that will be available in the coming months, visit our Sector Criteria page.

 Sector criteria for other types of assets are being developed and will be published once they are approved by the Climate Bonds Standard Board.